fqantonio/GoingInductive/README.md

 # RESULTS

 Figure 2 and 3 shows a resume of the **results**, for all sample, in the time period 2003 to 2017.
-Figures 4 and 5 show the same results but for a more reliable sample, school one for the junior grade sample (school 1 JUNIOR) in the same period of time, because it doesn't include the school effect identified in this work and focus just on the analysis of the junior grade students.
+Figures 4 and 5 show the same results but for a more reliable sample: school one for the junior grade sample (school 1 JUNIOR) in the same period of time.
+More reliable, because it doesn't include the school effect identified in this work and focus just on the analysis of the junior grade students.

 The y-axis, of the graph in figure 2, shows the sample names and the x-axis presents the median differences, for variables, TEST, LAB, BEHAV and CLASS.
-The left of the graph shows the negative changes and on the right the positive changes: the horizontal lines means that there are no changes between the treatment and the control group.
-The difference presented is for the median of the variables change, represented by colors (see legend), between treatment group and control group.
-Figure 3 is basically the same but focuses on the variable change.
+The left of the graph present the negative changes and on the right the positive ones: the horizontal lines means that there are no changes between the treatment and the control group.
+The differences presented are for the median of the variables change, distinguished by colors (see legend).
+Figure 3 is basically the same but focuses on the variable score change to see were was the bigger change.

 ![Figure 2: Results resume graph, 4C/ID treatment effect: positive and negative effect.](Images/RResults_allSample.png)

 Figure 2: Results resume graph, 4C/ID treatment effect: positive and negative effect.

+It's not clear an overall positive change for all of the sample with all of the time period.
+However, considering just the school 1 and junior sample students until 2014, the positive change is clear.
+The correct answer should somewhere in between.

-Clearly, the results in figure 2 shows that there is a overall **negative change** for variable BEHAV, except for RANK 3 and GRADE 9 samples.
-Similarly for the variable TEST for all samples, except for RANK 3, FEMALE, grades 7 and 8, and Junior high.
-There is also a negative change for variable CLASS for the male and RANK 2 samples.
-On the other end the LAB variable has a overall **positive change**.
-The are several variables that doesn't show changes (vertical lines).
+Clearly, figure 2 shows that there is a overall **positive change** for the LAB variable while a **negative change** for BEHAV (except for GRADE 9, RANK 3 and FEMALE samples).
+Similarly for the variable TEST, except for JUNIOR HIGH,GRADE 7 and 8, RANK 1 and 3, and FEMALE, where no changes were detected.
+Variable CLASS shows a mixture: in the samples JUNIOR (HERE?????)

 ![Figure 3: 4C/ID group treatment effect: variables change.
 From 2003 to 2017 time scale.](Images/RResults_allSample_VC.png)